-Note: The Social Welfare History Web site is a nonprofit project designed with the goal of better informing the public about the history of American social welfare.
-The Web site was designed and developed by John E. Hansan, Ph.D.
-A Scholar’s Advisory Committee composed of distinguished social welfare historians and scholars (see below) was recruited to assist Dr. Hansan.
-There are also a number of contributors who have volunteered articles and recollections that are posted on the site.
+Introduction: The Social Welfare History (SWH) Web site is a nonprofit project designed to inform the public more about the history of American social welfare.
+It was designed and developed by John E. (Jack) Hansan, Ph.D.
+A Scholar’s Advisory Committee composed of distinguished historians and others (see below) helped Dr. Hansan launch the Web site.
+Subsequently, a large number of Contributors (see list below) have volunteered entries and documents that are posted on the site.
 The SWH site is free to the public and it does not accept contributions or advertisements.

-Introduction: The technological sophistication of the Internet and the World Wide Web offer a unique set of tools with which to identify, collect, integrate, and attractively display the rich and vibrant complexity represented by our nation’s social welfare policies and programs and how they touch the lives of all Americans.

 Internet technology affords the opportunity to examine the overall historical context of an issue or an event from multiple perspectives and to present it in a way that is both accessible and engaging to the public.
-While designed for the general public the Web site also include links to pertinent archives, libraries, scholarly Web sites, and other sources of reliable information about a particular historical subject, event or personage students or historians may want to pursue.
-The major components (tabs) of the Web site include: People, Events, Organizations, Programs, Eras and Recollections.
+While designed for the general public the Web site also includes references to pertinent archives, libraries, scholarly Web sites, and other sources of reliable information about a particular historical subject, event or personage a students or historian may want to pursue.
+The major components (tabs) of the Web site include People, Events, Organizations, Programs, Eras, Recollections, Issues and About.

-Individuals and organizations interested in contributing an entry or historical collateral to the SWH Web site are urged to e-mail: email@example.com
+Note: Individuals and organizations interested in contributing an entry or historical collateral to the SWH Web site are urged to e-mail: email@example.com.